 - Family history of this condition

-- Female gender (related to levels of the hormone progesterone)
+- Female sex (related to levels of the hormone progesterone)

 - History of deep vein thrombosis in the legs